swiftcoder2020/milestone_project_1/README.md

 the visual design of the navigation amongst others.

-One of those conventions is that it will include a navigation bar to be positioned at the top in a fixed manner that is applicable at all breakpoints.
-This would consist of a logo which is placed at the top left of the webpage in typical fashion and finally the styling of each navigational links that will be visible at most breakpoints with the exception of the smaller mobile view, whereby this will feature a hamburger menu to create the benefit of a responsive design as space is limited due to screen resolutions.
+One of those conventions is that it will include a navigation bar to be positioned at the top in a fixed manner that is applicable at all breakpoints to accommodate for each device used which is then based on different screen resolutions in pixels.
+This would consist of a logo which is placed at the top left of the webpage in typical fashion and finally the styling of each navigational links that will be visible at most breakpoints with the exception of the smaller mobile view, whereby this will feature a hamburger menu to create the benefit of a responsive design as space is restricted due to screen resolutions.

 Another convention is that the landing homepage is to lead new/returning visitors into the purpose of the website as they explore to other webpages with an explanation into the type of portfolio that is being